prachi-ag/-m-rt-_refrigerator/README.md

 5) Breadboard(optional)

 ## API's used:
-   MailGun Email API, Bolt Cloud API, Pyhon Library, Twilio API
+   MailGun Email API, Bolt Cloud API, Python Library, Twilio API

 ### Connecting the LM35 to the bolt module
 1. VCC pin of the LM35 connects to 5v of the Bolt Wifi module.<br>